 Protect yourself and your pets from bats

 Unfortunately, bats carry rabies.
 People can take precautions to protect themselves and their pets from bats and rabies.

 Rabies is a viral disease of mammals that attacks an infected animal's nervous system.
 Typically, animals acquire rabies by eating or coming in contact with a rabid bat.
 The rabies strain found in the Oregon foxes is from bats.
 Other strains of rabies found in the U.S. (skunk and raccoon) are not found in Oregon.
-Learn more about rabies.